jayantsharma6/rock-paper-scissor/README.md

 This controller displays the output at a HTML page using in-line HTML tags with Java code.
 Here as well, various methods are used to complete required task.
 The output is well formatted here with tables and better fonts.
 To display the operations as a HTML page, the Controller returns a ResponseBody.
-This response body is generated as String from the program.
+This response body is recieved as String from the program.
 The first table displays players with their chosen option, and the second table displays each player's winnings against every other player.
-This controller is commented ob project for working of first controller.
+This controller is commented in project for the proper working of first controller.

 ![](/images/html-output1.png)
 ![](/images/html-output2.png)